• Home

 Green space can be found everywhere

 Big cities are becoming cognizant of the health benefits that green space affords its population and are consciously building scenic parks, adding greenery to streets and roads, and lush environments near office buildings.
 Some are creating protective environments for native animals.
-When I was in Alberta, I was impressed with the overpasses above the highway that had been turned into planted animal crossings.
-I was happy to hear there’s a similar project in LA under consideration.

 Where can you find cities with the greenest space?